Yale School of Management

 What is the average GMAT score for admission to Yale SOM’s MBA program?

-The average GMAT score for the incoming class at Yale SOM is 730 median.
-The GMAT middle 80% range is 690 – 760.
+The median GMAT score for the incoming class at Yale SOM is 725.

 Does the Yale SOM MBA program accept the GRE?